 - Doing a small project at single address location?
 Sunshine 811 has an easy online entry system.
 Visit sunshine811.com and click on Single Address Ticket.

 - Sunshine 811 notifies affected utility companies, who then send a professional locator to mark the approximate location of underground equipment.

 - Check the Sunshine 811 Positive Response link at sunshine811.com and, once all utilities have responded, roll up those sleeves and dig carefully within 24 inches of any marks in your project area.

 - Even if you are not digging, remember to leave any markers – paint or flags – in place.
 They are a sign of work that may be coming soon to your area by a utility or contractor.

 Visit sunshine811.com for more information about 811 and the call-before-you-dig process.
 You also can visit peoplesgas.com and tampaelectric.com for more safety tips.

-Tampa Electric, one of Florida’s largest investor-owned electric utilities, serves more than 730,000 customers in West Central Florida.
-Peoples Gas System, Florida’s largest natural gas distribution utility, serves about 370,000 customers across Florida.
+Tampa Electric, one of Florida's largest investor-owned electric utilities, serves about 750,000 customers in West Central Florida.
+Peoples Gas System, Florida's largest natural gas distribution utility, serves about 375,000 customers across the state.
 Tampa Electric and Peoples Gas are subsidiaries of Emera Inc., a geographically diverse energy and services company headquartered in Halifax, Nova Scotia, Canada.